Table of Contents

-Combine the treats with a cookbook for making your pet treats and dog-shaped cookie cutters for a gift the dog owner, and their pet will never forget.
-Dog owners have picked Zuke’s and Rocco’s treats as some of the best pet snacks their Fidos love to munch on.
+Combine the treats with a cookbook for making your pet treats and dog-shaped cookie cutters for a gift the dog owner and their pet will never forget.

-If you're not sure what to buy your dog-loving friend, a gift certificate to a local pet specialty store or a donation to your local Humane Society in their name would be an excellent choice.
+If you're unsure what to buy your dog-loving friend, a gift certificate to a local pet specialty store or a donation to your local Humane Society in their name would be an excellent choice.